Chairman and Principal Investigator, National Surgical Adjuvant Breast and Bowel Project (NSABP)

 Drexel University School of Medicine

-Dr. Wolmark gained his MD at McGill University, Montreal, Canada and he subsequently completed his residency at the University of Pittsburgh.
+Dr. Wolmark earned his MD at McGill University, Montreal, Canada and he subsequently completed his residency at the University of Pittsburgh.
 Dr. Wolmark was then appointed to the position of Cancer Expert at the Surgery Branch of the National Cancer Institute, Bethesda, Maryland.
-Dr. Wolmark is a member of numerous professional societies, including the American Society of Clinical Oncology (ASCO), the American Association for Cancer Research (AACR), and the American Surgical Association (ASA).
+Dr. Wolmark is a member of numerous professional societies, including the American Society of Clinical Oncology (ASCO), the American Association for Cancer Research (AACR) and the American Surgical Association (ASA).

 Dr.Wolmark is a reviewer for the Journal of Clinical Oncology and the New England Journal of Medicine, and an editorial board member of the Journal of Women’s Cancer and Clinical Breast Cancer.
 He also serves on numerous boards and as an advisor to oncology programs, societies and institutes throughout the United States and Europe.